Personalities of African culture(s)

 Anyone wanting to witness Islamic culture will not be able to access it outside of its primarily function—for the religious needs of the adherence.
 Yet much of what is remaining of African culture can only be viewed within the context of a packaged holiday.
 The mask and artifacts that once were serious aspects of African spirituality are now exclusively crafted for the tourist market—devoid of any spiritual significance.

-Sacred ground and sacred rites now trampled by the beating feet of Western tourist.
+Sacred ground and sacred rites now trampled by the beating feet of Western tourists.
 If they a tip they can take Facebook photos at The Door of no Return with joking gestures.
 You can get your African guide to hold your camera while you French kiss your lover in the dungeons that African were raped and brutalized in.
 All cultures have boundaries.
 Lines in the sand, our culture do not exist for tourist destinations.
 Not everyone who comes has an ALL ACCESS PASS for trivial holiday snaps of African rituals or African rites of passage.
 And it is high time Africans restore dignity by learning to say no!
 With no explanation or apology attached.

 Real power is not in saying yes—it is in the ability to say NO!